benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2018-06-01-sinatra-from-scratch.md

 end
 ```

-It’s quite straightforward, really: a class instance variable `@routes` (accessible via the class method `Frankie::Application.routes`) is maintained that holds an array of routes.
+It’s quite straightforward, really: a class instance variable `@routes` is maintained that holds an array of routes.
 In our implementation, each route is a hash with three keys, `:verb`, `:path`, and `:block`.
 Requests will be matched against this array of route.

 Running the following sample code against the above class definition: